vaperrin98/beautiful-jekyll/index.md

 **Until now,** we found that location, standards of living, neighborhood and housing conditions can all help predict your happiness, and lead to significant differences between boroughs.
 We know what this means for you: happier, less anxious, in short, you now have all the keys to have a better life!

 But what does all this mean for the powerful political men and women of London?
-How can they win you over based on what they know about you?
+Are your political opinions linked to your neighborhood conditions?

 <a name = "part3"></a>
 # 3. Policital control in council